-As Christians living in a sin-tainted world, we’re engaged in a struggle–a resistance if you will–against powers that are rebellious and estranged from their true King, Jesus.
+As Christians living in a sin-tainted world, we’re engaged in a struggle--a resistance if you will--against powers that are rebellious and estranged from their true King, Jesus.
 In Jesus we participate in his project of regaining mastery of the created order and moving it towards re-creation, a new creation that mirrors the values of God’s … Continue reading Jesus is the blueprint for a new humanity

 I love reading biographies.
 It's a virtue and a vice--one third intellectual curiosity, one third gossip, and one third comfort that there are people out there weirder than me.
 Anna gave me a fascinating book for Christmas, Daily Rituals: How Artists Work.
 Written by Mason Curry, the book is an anthology of vignettes about how creatives have ordered their lives for work.